betalantz/intro_instances_properties/script.md

 (dot notation: term on left is *receiver* `snoopy`, and term on right is *sender* which sends a message `methods` to the receiver)
 "Snoopy, tell me your methods."
 - Snoopy can do a lot right out of the box because it is an object, so it inherits a base set of functionality which all Ruby objects share (nothing specific to Dog yet)
-- We have already use `.object_id` to see where an object lives in memory
+- We have already used `.object_id` to see where an object lives in memory
 - We want to make our dogs be able to do things that no other objects can do
 - done through adding methods